gauravmodi/Titanic-Flask-App/README.md

 # Flask app for Titanic: Machine Learning from Disaster
 **- Gaurav Modi**<br>
 _(last edit: 04/15/2018)_
-<p>This is flask app to predict if a particular passenger survived or not.
-Along with the label, it shows the
-Survival probability too.
+<p>This is a flask app to predict whether a particular passenger would survive.
+Along with the label, it shows the Survival probability too.

 ## Packages Used:
 ```